Hakowan/hakowan/README.md

 Based on the principles from grammar of graphics, Hakowan decomposes a 3D visualization into the four basic components: data, mark, channel and transform.
-A complete specification of all four components forms a __layer__, and mutliple layers can be combined together to create the final visualization.
+A complete specification of all four components forms a __layer__, and multiple layers can be combined together to create the final visualization.
-All components have reasonble default settings.
+All components have reasonable default settings.
 Here is a simple example:

 ```python
 import hakowan